SurrealPartisan/shiofaioth/README.md

 ### Phrases
 * "Hioxoi!", "Hello!"
-* "Xae-ecoi-duei ai nautia, edaet mie xae-feinier-duei noudiaefa sien.", "It's a pleasure to get to know you." (or simply "Nice to meet you")
+* "Xae-ecoi-duei ai nautia, edaet mie xae-feinier-duei noudiaefa sien.", "It's a pleasure to get to know you."
+(Or simply "Nice to meet you".)
+* "Kel-lainen lie-ecoi-fioi dai ficit siem-ka?", "How is your life?"
+* "Foe-ficit-duei xut!", "Live well!"
+(When parting and not expecting to see each other again.)

 ## Sample texts and translations